gurpal2000/camelproblem2/README.md

 * seems to be random/intermittent - it's not always the case that the first consumption reconciles fine
 * if you start reducing the number of threads, things look better but then split is slower
 * if you keep threads to 20, then remove the unmarshal line, things look better
+* it's almost like some exchanges are in-flight and never "complete" and then sometimes re-appear in the next iteration